Despite reported upswings in the housing market, foreclosures continue to be a big problem for residents of the US.

 Once you fall behind on your monthly mortgage payments by at least 120 days, your lender will begin foreclosure proceedings on your home.
 After the proceedings begin, the mortgage lender will usually report the foreclosure to the three major credit bureaus; Equifax, Experian, and TransUnion.

 The foreclosure will usually show up on your credit reports within 30-60 days.
 A foreclosure stays on your credit report for seven years.
-It will negatively affect your credit for 7 years, but less and less as time goes on.
+It will negatively affect your credit for up to seven years, but less and less as time goes on.

 Can a foreclosure be removed from your credit report?